In which scenario we have to use ISNULL() function and ISEMPTY() function?

 - Checks if the value is

-if it does not exist in memory (i.e., it’s not initialized or points to anull
+nullif it does not exist in memory (i.e., it’s not initialized or points to anullreference).

 - ISEMPTY():